GedasFX/Discord-ArtFight-Messenger/README.md

 **This project is for educational purposes only.**

 This project really exists only because my friends do not want to sign up for AF, and current Discord embeds have basically no information.
 I wanted to engineer a better solution.
+There will be no support.